KshitizKumarGupta/Ground-Aware-Monocular-Camera-based-3D-Object-Detection/README.md

 This repo aims to provide flexible and reproducible  3D object detection on KITTI dataset.
 I expect scripts starting from the current directory, and treat ./visualDet3D as a package that one could modify and test directly instead of a library.
 Several useful scripts are provided in the main directory for easy usage.

-I believe that visual tasks are interconnected, so we make this library extensible to more experiments.
+I believe that visual tasks are interconnected.
 The package uses registry to register datasets, models, processing functions and more, allowing easy inserting of new tasks/models while not interfere with the existing ones.